 25. Shenzhen Sea World Culture and Arts Centre, Shenzhen, China,2017

-The Museum has been designed as a celebration of light and the mysteries of its various qualities and effects.
-Utilizing a series of natural materials with differing light reflecting properties, the building will act as an ever-changing canvas for the display and accentuation of light.
-In this regard, the building has been envisioned as a kind of precious stone, which can exhibit reflectivity, colour variations, translucency, and a visual mystery.
+The Museum has been designed by Fumihiko Maki as a celebration of light and the mysteries of its various qualities and effects.
+Utilizing a series of natural materials with differing light-reflecting properties, the building will act as an ever-changing canvas for the display and accentuation of light.
+In this regard, the building has been envisioned as a kind of precious stone, which can exhibit reflectivity, color variations, translucency, and a visual mystery.

 The Shizuoka Performing Arts Centre, destined to become a new landmark on the developing Shimizu waterfront.
 Its glazed foyer faces the port and affords views of Mount Fuji in the distance.
 Surrounding the large and small auditoria inside, this highly transparent façade reflects the building’s open atmosphere.